-Will you write original material - like magazine articles, blog posts, or books - or are you going to work on other people's writing, as an editor (or even a proofreader)?
+Will you write original material - like magazine articles, blog posts, or books - or are you going to work on other people's writing, as an editor or even a proofreader?

 What topics will you specialise in?
-You may feel that there's no area you know enough about ... the second part of this module is going to tackle that, and hopefully after that, you'll feel much clearer about what you could potentially focus on.
+You may feel that there's no area you know enough about ... the second part of this module is going to tackle that, and hopefully after that, you'll feel much clearer about what you could potentially focus on when it comes to subject matter.